-The National Strategic Plan for Agriculture, guides services of the Programme: Structured Agricultural Training, supplemented by the service delivery objectives of the Western Cape Government.
+The National Strategic Plan for Agriculture guides services of the Programme: Structured Agricultural Training, supplemented by the service delivery objectives of the Western Cape Government.
+This National Strategic Plan is informed by a number of acts and policies, including the Agricultural Sector Plan, the Comprehensive Agricultural Support Programme (CASP), AgriBEE, Higher Education Act (Nr 101 of 1997), Further Education Act (Nr 98 of 1998) and various others.